 ABBY HARRIS (2018-19)

 Abby Harris (age 15) is a New York City-based composer and pianist.
-She studies composition privately with Professor Ricardo Zohn-Muldoon, and separately participates in the American Composers Orchestra composition programming.
-At thirteen, after achieving recognition in several composition competitions, Abby was selected as a MATA, Jr. composer.
-This year, Abby was named a national finalist at both ASCAP Morton Gould and the NFMC composition competition.
-She also received a 2020 honorable mention at ACF NextNotes, which described her music as “big, serious, and convincing.”
+She studies composition with Professor Ricardo Zohn-Muldoon, and separately participates in the American Composers Orchestra composition programming.
+At thirteen, after achieving recognition in several composition competitions, Abby was selected as a MATA, Jr. Composer.
+This year, Abby placed second in the junior division of the Robert Avalon International Competition for Composers.
+She was also named northeast regional winner and a national finalist at the NFMC composition competition.
+Additionally, she was a national finalist at ASCAP Morton Gould, and received a 2020 honorable mention at ACF NextNotes, which described her music as “big, serious, and convincing.”

 MAYA MIRO JOHNSON (2017-18)